 As with the Mama&Kids Baby Milky Cream mentioned earlier, I got samples of this lotion as well when I was pregnant and quite liked it.
 This is also included in the travel set that I currently use and recommend.

-What mothers in Japan like about Mama&Kids Baby Milky Lotion:
+What parents in Japan like about Mama&Kids Baby Milky Lotion:

 - Keeps skin moisturized long after application